mmbman/Katagiri/1979-08-15-Diamond-Sutra-Dharma-Not-Dharma-Dharma.md

 #### 52:54

-So, that is the explanation of the buddhadharma, or merit, in the negative sense in the [*Diamond Sutra*](glossary#diamond-sutra).
-The negative sense, no-merit or no-buddhadharma, doesn’t mean to destroy the buddhadharma itself, or truth itself, or merit itself.
-No merit, no buddhadharma, is [no] attachment to individual merit, individual buddhadharma we experienced.
-This is a suggestion or hint [Buddhism](glossary#buddhism) always does, always criticizing human life like this – because we don’t realize it, usually.
+So, that is the explanation of the *buddhadharma*, or merit, in the negative sense in the [*Diamond Sutra*](glossary#diamond-sutra).
+The negative sense, no-merit or no-*buddhadharma*, doesn’t mean to destroy the *buddhadharma* itself, or truth itself, or merit itself.
+No merit, no *buddhadharma*, is [no] attachment to individual merit, individual *buddhadharma* we experienced.
+This is a suggestion or hint Buddhism always does, always criticizing human life like this – because we don’t realize it, usually.

-If [Buddhism](glossary#buddhism) uses the negative sense, you will get a big shock. *Why*?
+If Buddhism uses the negative sense, you will get a big shock. *Why*?
 “Life is characterized by [suffering](glossary#suffering).” – “*What’s that*?”
 We don’t like it.
 That is a really big shock to your mind.
 That’s very good medicine for you.
 It is bitter, but the bitterness of good medicine.
 That’s why Buddhism always uses unusual terms, in the negative sense.
 But it’s not a real negative.
 It’s positive, it’s very positive.

 Because that is such a human quality, humans are very stubborn with ego.
 Because, humans are pretty weak.
 If you’re strong, it’s not necessary to be stubborn; you can open pretty easily.
 But we are weak.
 That’s why in order to perfect weakness, we have to be stubborn. *[He chuckles.]* Do you understand?
 We always do this.